ca-cl2/hooroo/README.md

 [![hooroo](https://img.shields.io/aur/version/hooroo)](https://aur.archlinux.org/packages/hooroo)

-Hooroo lets you synchronise your pacman packages with a file.
+Hooroo lets you synchronise your pacman and flatpak packages with files.
 It works with pacman, paru and yay.

 ## Installation
 Hooroo is available in the [AUR](https://aur.archlinux.org/packages/hooroo).

 ## Usage
-`hooroo apply` brings your system's packages up to date with your package file.
+`hooroo apply` brings your system's packages up to date with your package files.

-It installs packages in your package file that are not explicitly installed, and removes packages that are explicitly installed, but are not in your package file, or are unneeded dependencies.
+It installs packages in your package files that are not installed, and removes packages that are not in your package files.

-`hooroo save` brings your packages file up to date with your system's packages.
+`hooroo save` brings your package files up to date with your system's packages.

-It updates your package file with a list of explicitly installed packages.
+It updates your package files with a list of packages.

-The default package file location is `$XDG_CONFIG_HOME/packages.txt` or `$HOME/.config/packages.txt`, but it can be changed with the `-f` or `--file` flags.
+By default, hooroo synchronises both pacman and flatpak packages.
+To synchronise only one of them, use the `-m` or `--mode` flags.

+## Details
+Hooroo creates separate pacman and flatpak package files.

+The package files are stored in `$XDG_CONFIG_HOME/hooroo` or `$HOME/.config/hooroo`

+The pacman packages file contains explicitly installed packages, and the flatpak packages file contains installed apps.

 ## Acknowledgements
-This is heavily based on [pacmanfile](https://github.com/cloudlena/pacmanfile), thanks!
+Hooroo is heavily based on [pacmanfile](https://github.com/cloudlena/pacmanfile), thanks!